Fishest/school/_posts/2010-05-06-final-project-result.markdown

 Introduction
 ------------------------------------------------------------

-For the final project I was tasked with reimplementing the algorithm discussed in the [superpixel][] paper.
+For the final project [assignment][] I was tasked with reimplementing the algorithm discussed in the [superpixel][] paper.
 I attempted to reproduce the results found in the paper individually in C# with a few helper libraries.

 Related Work and References
 ------------------------------------------------------------